GIScience/gis-training-resource-center/content/Modul_1/en_qgis_interface_ex2.md

 Depending on the screen you are working on, the QGIS-Interface might look a little different.
 Sometimes elements can be hidden because it is not rendered correctly by default.
 Try resizing the panels and look at the different options and functions they offer.
 ```

-___But these are far from being the only panels you will use when working in QGIS.___ Let's see how we can find and activate the other panels and toolbars:
+__But these are far from being the only panels you will use when working in QGIS.__ Let's see how we can find and activate the other panels and toolbars:

 - Navigate to the `View` Options and search for the `panels` and `toolbar` options.
 Hear you will see a long list of panels and toolbars you can activate.
 Panels that are active and can be found in the QGIS interface are marked with a check mark.
 Give yourself a minute to look at the different toolbars and panels.
 Do not worry, you will not use most of them when working with QGIS.
 The most important panels are:
-    - The layers panel
+    - the layers panel
-    - The layer styling
+    - the layer styling
-    - The processing toolbox
+    - the processing toolbox
-    - The browser
+    - the browser

 Now, let's take a look at the toolbars.
 The most important toolbars are:
  - the project toolbar
  - the map navigation toolbar
  - the digitizing toolbar
  - the selection toolbar
  - the attributes toolbar

 Take the time and make yourself familiar with the different ways you can arrange the QGIS Interface.
 Knowing where to find the different functions can save you a lot of time and frustration in the future!